QingyangKong/knowledge-dump/Specifications/Javascript/Asynchronous program.md

 This is an input file
 ```
 ## Asynchronous Program with Promise
-The advantage of promise over asynchoronous program is that result of the promise can be returned as a handler can be used anywhere.
+The advantage of promise over asynchoronous program is that result of the promise can be returned as a handler that provides one more logic level to provide flexibility.
 ```
 var fs = require('fs')
 var myPromise = new Promise((resolve, reject) => {